 Who will come out in top in this latest edition of a historic cricketing rivalry?
 All will be revealed over the next five days on the hallowed Lord’s turf in St John’s Wood.

-Note: The MCC Museum is open to all ticket holders during the duration of the match.
-Located behind the Pavilion it’s a treasure trove of cricketing history housing an extraordinary collection of memorabilia and well worth a visit.
+The MCC Museum is open to all ticket holders during the duration of the match.
+Located behind the Pavilion it’s a treasure trove of cricketing history housing an extraordinary collection of memorabilia.

 🚊🚗 Travel tips: Travelling to Lord’s via public transport is recommended.
 The nearest tube station is St John’s Wood – on the Jubilee line – which is a five minute walk.
 Four alternative tube stations are only 15 mins walk away: Baker Street, Warwick Ave, Marylebone and Edgware.
-Car parking is the area is restricted however Westminster Council offer parking close to Lord’s at Kingsmill Terrace (NW8 6AA) visit their website for more details.
+Car parking is the immediate area is very restricted.
+Westminster Council offer parking close to Lord’s at Kingsmill Terrace (NW8 6AA) visit their website for more details.